Beloth/Ostston/Next/Notes.md

   * For every turn attached +1 to wings
 * Ameria has an Ioun Stone Protection, Wand of the War Mage +1, potion of greater healing, Spell Scroll of Clairvoyance

+* Every round 1d6 ghosts will enter the room and float into the orb.

 #####Lair action

 * Meilikki's orb of power is corrupted and will hurt the party once a round.
 Pick a random member and one of the following happens: